optimagic-dev/optimagic/docs/source/estimation.rst

     - 'covariance': a set of parameters forms a valid (i.e. positive semi-definite) covariance matrix.
 This is not compatible with any other constraints on the involved parameters.
+    - 'variances_and_correlations': the first part of a set of parameters are variances, the second part are the lower triangle (excluding the diagonal) of a correlation matrix.
+All parameters together can be used to construct a full covariance matrix but are more interpretable.
+This is not compatible with any other type of constraints on the involved parameters.
     - 'sum': a set of parameters sums to a specified value.
 The last involved parameter can't have bounds.
 In this case the constraint dictionary also needs to contain a 'value' key.